hundredrabbits/Ronin/README.md

 ## Helpers

 Ronin helpers are keywords that facilitates adding coordinates from the canvas into your script.
-The currently supported helpers are `$rect`, `$pos`, `$circle`, `$line` and `$drag`.
+The currently supported helpers are `$rect`, `$pos`, `$circle`, `$line`, `$drag` and `$view`.
 Holding right-click while using a $helper will run the script as the mouse is injecting coordinates into the script.
 Paste the following script, and trace a shape in the canvas:

 ```lisp
 ; draw a red circle